DavideDaniel/mochachai/README.md

 Thanks [Collin](https://github.com/cfmeyers) for the intro to TDD =)

+Watch [this 8ish minute video](https://www.youtube.com/watch?v=tdNnN5yTIeM) for a quick look into how awesome TDD can be!

 ####Get started with mocha, chai and test driven development in 5 easy steps!
   ***